Got extra time in Taiwan’s capital city? Explore the rest of this fascinating East Asian country by tackling some of the best day trips from Taipei.

 Jiufen

 After WWII, Jiufen fell into hard times as gold mining dwindled.
 Come the 1970s, it was practically a ghost town.
-Jiufen remained that way until about 20 years ago, when Taiwanese film director Hou Hsiao-hsien’s A City of Sadness brought the mining town into the limelight.
+Jiufen remained that way until about 20 years ago when Taiwanese film director Hou Hsiao-hsien’s A City of Sadness brought the mining town into the limelight.

-Jiufen quickly capitalized on its burst of fame, and soon it swarmed with tourists, enchanted by its atmospheric alleyways, old Chinese tea houses, and stunning ocean views.
+Jiufen quickly capitalized on its burst of fame, and soon, it swarmed with tourists, enchanted by its atmospheric alleyways, old Chinese tea houses, and stunning ocean views.

 The tourism boom continues to this day.
-Finding space within Jiufen’s narrow winding streets is no easy task.
+Finding space within Jiufen’s narrow, winding streets is no easy task.
 It is, however, entirely worth the trouble.

 To get into the town centre, the easiest approach is via Jiufen Old Street (Jishan Street).
 You’ll find the entrance next to the 7-11 on the main highway to Keelung.

 Along and around Jiufen Old Street, you’ll never tire of the delicious selection of Taiwanese street food.
-Keep on the lookout for local specialties like hot and cold taro balls, sticky rice cake, and steamed taro cakes.
+Keep on the lookout for local specialties like hot and cold taro balls, sticky rice cakes, and steamed taro cakes.

 Getting there